Long popular in Asia, floating solar catches on in US

 Zhenzhong Zeng, a contributor on that study and associate professor at the Southern University of Science and Technology in Shenzhen, China, said in the United States, counties across Florida, Nevada, and California have the potential to generate more power than they use.
 Of course, they would need a mix of energy to actually provide power all hours of the day, Zeng said.

 The concept of floating solar is simple: attach panels onto rafts so they float on water instead of blocking off land that could be used for agriculture or buildings.
-The panels are sealed and act as a lid that brings evaporation down to nearly zero, a perk from which drought-stricken regions like California benefit.
+The panels are sealed and act as a lid that brings evaporation down to nearly zero, benefiting regions like California that repeatedly experience periods of drought.
 The water also keeps the panels cool, allowing them to generate more electricity than their land-mounted counterparts, which lose efficiency when they get too hot.

 “We hear from our installers that they like it because it’s something different,” said Chris Bartle, director of sales and marketing for floating solar company Ciel & Terre, which has built 270 projects in 30 countries.
 “They get to go out on the water as opposed to on a rooftop.
 We joke that you need life jackets instead of ladders,” he said.

-Note: This story has corrected Duke Energy’s power capacity to 50,000 megawatts, not 11,000.